AlexandreSajus/Weather-Classification/README.md

 # Valeo Weather Classification
-Classifying street-level images according to weather to help the training of autonomous vehicles
+Classifying street-level images according to weather to help the training of autonomous vehicles for Valeo, a French automaker company

 ![](media/acdc_example.png)